THWinther/coinCounter/README.md

 ## Usage
 just type 'python3 coinCounter.py'

+it will ask you how many txids you would like to place into the transaction

-It will then save a json file in the directory it was ran in
+It will then save a json file in the directory it was ran in (smallest.json)